MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 ## Prerequisites

-To complete the following end-to-end scenario you need three machines to deploy the three nodes cluster.
+To complete the following end-to-end scenario, you need three machines to deploy the three nodes cluster.
 The following steps outline how to configure these servers.

 ## Setup and configure the operating system on each cluster node